derek-perry/XC4V/README.md

 October 2, 2019 – November 13, 2019

-Third-Person Wave Defense Sci-Fi Combat Game
+Third-Person Wave Defense Sci-Fi Combat Game made in Unreal Engine 4

-Game made in Unreal Engine for SCAD Game Design.
+Game initially created for a SCAD Game Design course.
 The group-based SCAD project called for completing a Game Design idea using Unreal Engine with a focus on holistic design principles.

 This was a project completed in a group of four students.
 My role was to design the systems and blueprint tech; combat, movement, other character interactions/variables, enemy AI, and the base/wave defense mechanics.
 My three group members provided the concept art as well as character, environment, and prop art assets along with sounds and menus.